What should you do?

 Always contact your health insurer first

-Your health insurer is also obliged to provide you in advance with information about:
+Your health insurer must also provide you with information in advance about:

 - the conditions for permission;